p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/getting_started.md

   <h2>Getting Started</h2>
 </div>

+A trace visualizer provides visualization capabilities to visualize any sequence of events that happened within a distributed system from its trace files.
+The interactive UI of the trace visualizer makes it easier for a user to identify any patterns or anamolies in the behaviour of a system and helps find bugs quickly.

+!!! info "Acknowledgement"
+	The trace visualizer in Peasy is built on top of [ShiViz visualization tool](https://github.com/DistributedClocks/shiviz).
+We recommend that you go through their [Visualizing Distributed System Executions](https://homes.cs.washington.edu/~mernst/pubs/visualize-distributed-tosem2020.pdf) paper to learn more about the ShiViz tool.

 ### **Launching**

 First, ensure that you are in a P project directory and that you have JSON error traces available!